deanhiller/webpieces/README.md

  * core/runtimecompiler - create a compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths (unlike play 1.4.x)

 #### TODO:
-* add file hashes of all app/text file types such that we auto put it in the query params AND on file changes, we auto load new resource avoiding cache(and make sure it works in development mode)
 * start an actual multi-homed project
 * write http2 tests for server
 * write http2 tests for client